 A Board performance evaluation exercise is carried out annually to evaluate the performance of the Board and its Board Committees.
-The evaluation is formally and collectively conducted by the Board.
-The objective of the annual Board and Board Committees performance evaluation exercise is to assess the contribution and effectiveness of the Board and Board Committees as a whole and the quality of interaction between the Management and the Board.
+The evaluation process includes distributing evaluation questionnaires to the Directors, collating the feedback of the individual Directors for the Nominating Committee to review and thereafter present to the Board, and the Board to discuss the findings collectively.
+The objective of the annual Board and Board Committees performance evaluation exercise is to assess, inter alia, the Board processes, Director development programmes, the contribution and effectiveness of the Board and Board Committees as a whole and the quality of interaction between the Management and the Board.
+In the review of effectiveness of the Board and Board Committees, the contributions by each Director in their respective roles are taken into account and considered.